Oirats: Kalmyks

 The Kalmyks became allies of Russia and a treaty to protect southern Russian borders was signed between the Kalmyk Khanate and Russia.
 Later they became nominal, then full subjects of the Russian Tsar.
 In 1724 the Kalmyks came under control of Russia.
-By the early 18th century, there were approximately 300,000–350,000 Kalmyks and 15,000,000 Russians.
 Russia gradually reduced the autonomy of the Kalmyk Khanate.
-Policies encouraged establishment of Russian and German settlements on pastures where the Kalmyks formerly roamed and fed their livestock.
-The Russian Orthodox church, by contrast, pressed Buddhist Kalmyks to adopt Orthodoxy.
-In January 1771 the oppression of czarist administration forced a larger part of Kalmyks (33,000 households or approximately 170,000 individuals) to migrate to Dzungaria.
+Tsarist policies encouraged establishment of Russian and German settlements on pastures where the Kalmyks formerly roamed and fed their livestock.
+The Russian Orthodox Church, by contrast, pressed Buddhist Kalmyks to adopt Orthodoxy.
+In January 1771 the oppression by the tsarist administration forced a larger part of Kalmyks (33,000 households or approximately 170,000 individuals) to migrate to Dzungaria.

 200,000 (170,000) Kalmyks began the migration from their pastures on the left bank of the Volga River to Dzungaria, through the territories of their Bashkir and Kazakh enemies.
 The last Kalmyk khan Ubashi led the migration to restore the Dzungar Khanate and Mongolian independence.
 As C. D. Barkman notes, "It is quite clear that the Torghuts had not intended to surrender to the Chinese, but had hoped to lead an independent existence in Dzungaria".
 Ubashi Khan sent his 30,000 cavalry to the Russo-Turkish War in 1768–1769 to gain weapons before the migration.
-The Empress Catherine the Great ordered the Russian army, Bashkirs and Kazakhs to exterminate all migrants and Catherine the Great abolished the Kalmyk Khanate.
+He led 170,000 Kalmyks on a return migration to Dzungaria where they were received as Qing subjects; after failing to stop the Kalmyk migration, the Empress Catherine the Great abolished the Kalmyk Khanate.
+Beset by raids by Kazakhs and Bashkirs, thirst, cold and starvation, only 70,000 survivors made it to Dzungaria.

 The Kazakhs attacked them near Balkhash Lake.
 About 100,000–150,000 Kalmyks who settled on the west bank of the Volga River could not cross the river because the river did not freeze in the winter of 1771 and Catherine the Great executed their influential nobles.
 After seven months of travel, only one third (66,073) of the original group reached Dzungaria (Balkhash Lake, western border of the Manchu Qing Empire).
-The Qing Empire resettled the Kalmyks in five different areas to prevent their revolt and several influential leaders of the Kalmyks died soon afterwards (killed by the Manchus).
-Following the Russian revolution their settlement was accelerated, Buddhism stamped out and herds collectivised.
+The Qing Empire resettled the Kalmyks in five different areas to prevent their revolt and several Kalmyk leaders were soon killed by the Manchus.
+Following the Russian revolution, their settlement was accelerated, Buddhism stamped out and herds collectivised.